-The Board of Directors believes that regular and constructive engagement between the Board and the Company's Shareholders on governance matters is of primary importance.
-Accordingly, the Board has adopted a Policy on Engagement with Shareholders on Governance Matters reflecting the foregoing, a copy of which is attached as Appendix 10 to the Manual and is available for viewing on the Company's website at www.northerndynastyminerals.com.
+The Board of Directors believes that regular and constructive engagement between the Board and the Company's shareholders on governance matters is of primary importance.
+Accordingly, the Board has adopted a Policy on Engagement with Shareholders on Governance Matters reflecting the foregoing, a copy of which is included as Appendix 10 to the Governance Manual and is available for viewing at the Company's website under About Us / Corporate Governance at www.northerndynastyminerals.com.